 The Japanese word 'akiya' (空き家 - akiya) means 'empty house'.
 It refers to a vacant property in Japan that has been abandoned by its owner.
 These akiya houses can range from traditional wooden homes to modern structures, but the majority of these abandoned homes are found in rural parts of Japan.

-It should be noted that although akiya houses can represent an exciting opportunity for individuals to own a piece of Japanese culture and heritage at an affordable price, many akiya houses have often been left to rot (most Japanese homes are made of wood) and fall into disrepair.
+It should be noted that although akiya houses can represent an exciting opportunity for individuals to own a piece of Japanese culture and heritage at an affordable price, many akiya houses have often been left to rot (most Japanese homes are made of wood (opens in new tab)) and fall into disrepair.
 Akiya house are usually in need of renovation or restoration work.

 Japan's increasing number of akiya houses for sale in Japan are driven by multiple factors categorized into cultural, demographic, and economic reasons.